Usage

 Production environments:

-Set AZURE_TOKEN_CREDENTIALS=pro
+Set AZURE_TOKEN_CREDENTIALS=prod

 to use environment variables, workload identity, or managed identity credentials.